LSSTDESC/SprintDayFeb2025/README.md

 ## Tips

 Finding a sprint topic: If you are looking for sprint ideas to propose, some possible project themes include DC2 analyses, Science Verification planning, DESC pipeline construction/maintenance, and sprints that improve communication tools within DESC.
 Sprints are invitations to your DESC collaborators to come and work with you on your project!
 Not sure what to post?
-Check out the list of sprint & hack projects at recent sprint events:  [Sprint Week 2024](https://github.com/LSSTDESC/SprintWeek2024), [ETH Zurich 2024](https://github.com/LSSTDESC/SprintDayETHZurich2024), [Sprint Week 2023](https://github.com/LSSTDESC/SprintWeek2023/).
+Check out the list of sprint & hack projects at recent sprint events:  [Sprint Week 2024](https://github.com/LSSTDESC/SprintWeek2024), [ETH Zurich 2024](https://github.com/LSSTDESC/SprintDayETHZurich2024), [Sprint Day Virtual 2024](https://github.com/LSSTDESC/SprintDayWinter2024/), [Sprint Week 2023](https://github.com/LSSTDESC/SprintWeek2023/).

 Sprint readiness: If you are proposing a sprint, we encourage you to complete the [sprint readiness](https://lsstdesc.org/sprint-checklist/) checklist that will help you make sure you have a productive time with your sprint.